Last Updated on

 We had a lovely evening meeting the creators of this new restaurant and left both sated and impressed.
 It will be somewhere I am sure to return to.
-This new dining venture truly goes ‘Beyond Bread’ delivering a dazzling array of sweets and savouries that will impress discerning foodies whether gluten free of not.
+This new dining venture truly goes ‘Beyond Bread’ delivering a dazzling array of sweets and savouries that will impress discerning foodies whether gluten-free or not.

 267 Upper Street London N1 2UQ

 +44 (0) 2071 833 213

 Thursday and Friday 8.30 – 9pm (Last orders)

 Saturday and Sunday 9am – 9pm (Last orders)